Dabortiz/CyberSecurity/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure with the purpose ingesting log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-The goal is to attract malicious actors to the HoneyNet Environment without using security & hardening techqinues.
-After, I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, I built a mini honeynet in Azure with the purpose ingesting log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+The goal is to attract malicious actors to the HoneyNet Environment without using security & hardening techniques.
+After, I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)